min69u/Reforestation/README.md

-## What did one wall say to the other wall?
-I'll meet you at the corner!
+## A man tried to sell me a coffin today.
+I told him that's the last thing I need.